YeeHo/Glutton/README.md

         NOTE: if the available data are insufficient to generate distributions, you can either:
         [1]. use the low-resolution database - LEVEL3;
         [2]. increase the selected width of the chemical shift distribution.
+        [3].
+Output Phi and Psi angle files are named "PhiAngles.txt" and "PsiAngles.txt".
+Each row contains all the generated angles corresponding to one residue.

         Step5.
 Use the following command to run the Glutton script: